26 June 2018. Related: ARVs, Fixed dose combinations, Integrase inhibitors, Nukes.

-Biktarvy was approved by the FDA in the US in February 2018.
-It is not yet approved in Europe.
+Biktarvy was approved by the FDA in the US in February 2018 and in June 2018 in Europe.

 - Biktarvy is a 3-in-1 single combination pill that is taken once-daily.

 - Biktarvy can be taken with or without food.

 - In research studies, side effects were not common and were generally mild.
 The most reported side effects were diarrhoea, nausea and tiredness, but less than 1 in 100 people (<1%) stopped Biktarvy in studies.

 - Details for each of the drugs are available in the full prescribing information.